Skip to content

 There are elements of meta information Hitchy is using while integrating discovered plugins.
 These are described below.
 Hitchy is assuming defaults or deriving values e.g. from a plugin's name when meta information lacks either element.

-In addition a plugin's meta information may contain custom data which isn't used by Hitchy for integrating the plugin.
+In addition a plugin's meta information may contain custom data which is not used by Hitchy for integrating the plugin.
 It might be used by plugins or the application at runtime using Hitchy's API.

 Note